myers-dev/throughput-testing/README.md

 ### Test case 6 - 64 flows spoke to spoke lftp encapsulated to VXLAN

+Iperf3 is, in fact, the best performance testing tool.
+It is extremely difficult to fill up a pipe completely using ftp.

 spoke1
 ```
 lftp -e 'pget -n 64 ftp://10.77.0.2/10gb-file;quit'